kiml42/SpaceCombatSimulation/README.md

     Camera controller should allow panning also - moot for ship cam Camera controller to handle zoom - active when camera is active - moot for shipcam Make mini type 2 actually manage to hit torpedoes.
-    Just set a single name for evolution files (all types) and have it work out the folders from there.
-        Done for 1v1 evolution

     From Endarren:
         Option to just disable the object at zero health, instead of destroying it.